ChanchitoFinance/ChanchitoDocumentation/docs/projects/mvo/general/Project-Specification-Document.md

 This project defines a digital platform designed to **validate early-stage ideas**, **crowdsource insights**, and **enable community-driven problem solving**.
 It merges ideation marketplaces, social interaction mechanics, user-feedback frameworks, and validation tools into a **single integrated ecosystem**.

 The platform ultimately evolves into a **Social Validation Network**:
-A multi-sided environment where founders, consumers, companies, and investors interact around ideas, problems, and product concepts.
+A multi-sided environment where founders and companies interact around ideas, problems, and product concepts.

 The long-term product vision includes: